-Q. Recently there was a senseless, random and tragic shooting in the news and I’ve been having a lot of trouble with the idea of forgiving the shooter.
+Q. Recently there was a senseless, random, and tragic shooting in the news.
+I’ve been having a lot of trouble with the idea of forgiving the shooter.
 I’ve talked to a lot of other people who feel the same way.
 But as a Christian, aren’t I supposed to forgive others?
 What should I do?

 First, “Father, forgive them…,” and second, “…they know not what they do.”

 So do your best with this difficult situation.
-Pray that God will give you the grace to forgive him and, when possible, offer some prayers for him and his family.
+Pray that God will give you the grace to forgive the shooter and, when possible, offer some prayers for him and his family.
 By doing this, you will be turning the hurt, confusion, and your own life, over to God.